FAQ | What is the construction cost in Costa Rica?

 They say that labor is cheap in Costa Rica.
 But what if they have to re-do everything three times to get it right?
 Looking for savings on labor during construction will mean a much higher cost in the long term.

 Building on flat land has a much lower cost than on land with irregular topography.
 On a steep lot, you might have to build a retainer wall to stop erosion.
+Learn the latest technology trends like micropile to avoid any construction mishaps, that might save you a lot of money on the construction of retainer walls.

 The structure of the soil of a building lot can vary incredibly.
 Before you start building, you’d want to get an expert to do a soil test.
-There are many geotechnical companies like Castro de la Torre or GeoCostaRica who can do a soil test.
+There are many geotechnical companies like Castro de la Torre or GeoCostaRica that can do a soil test.
 They can also do a test on the concrete used by your builder.
 Why a soil test?

-The construction specifics and characteristics of a foundation change when built on clay, sand or rock.
+The construction specifics and characteristics of a foundation change when built on clay, sand, or rock.

 You probably know that we have earthquakes in Costa Rica.
 Is the land where you build on or close to a fault line?
 The construction cost will go up tremendously when this is the case.